-Prerequisite: PHI105
+Prerequisite: PHI105 Terms Offered: As needed

 IDS330 Global Conflict

 This course investigates specific conflicts around the world and the cultural, social, economic, and political forces that led to those conflicts.
 Students will analyze these situations and draw conclusions about the nature of conflict in both an historical and modern context.